wavexx/python-bond/README.rst

 * There's no distinction between ``eval`` and ``eval_block`` in Perl.
 Both calls accept any number of statements and return the result of the last.

+* By default, evaluation is forced in array context.
+Use the "scalar" keyword to coerce the result.

 * Not all built-in functions are callable directly using ``bond.call`` due to the syntax semantics of Perl: you can only call function-like builtins.